Janani-Withana/NasaApiPortal/README.md

 ## Technologies Used

 - **React:** A JavaScript library for building user interfaces, utilized for creating the frontend of this application.
+- **Node.js:** A runtime environment for executing JavaScript code outside a web browser, used for backend development.
+- **MongoDB:** A NoSQL database, employed for user authentication and storing user data securely.
 - **NASA's Public APIs:** Accessing the Astronomy Picture of the Day and Mars Rover Photos endpoints to fetch space images.
 - **Vercel:** The application is deployed using Vercel's platform, providing a seamless deployment experience.